screwdriver-cd/scm-router/README.md

 > A generic scm plugin that routes builds to a specified scm

-A scm is interface for interacting with a source control management system.
+An SCM is a source control management system, like Github, Bitbucket, Gitlab, etc. This SCM Router module will allow multiple SCMs to be used within a single Screwdriver cluster.

 i.e. Github, Bitbucket, Gitlab